Baby volcanic cone develops within Kilauea’s fissure 8; small glow visible overnight

 COURTESY U.S. GEOLOGICAL SURVEY

-The USGS on Tuesday morning found bits of molten lava had built it up to about 10 to 13 feet high.
+The USGS on Tuesday morning found bits of molten lava had built up fissure 8’s cone to about 10 to 13 feet high.

-A small cone has developed on the floor of the crater within fissure 8 on the Lower East Rift Zone, according to the U.S. Geological Survey, which documented it during a drone surveillance flight on Tuesday.
+A small cone has developed on the floor of the crater within fissure 8 on the lower East Rift Zone, according to the U.S. Geological Survey, which documented it Tuesday during a drone surveillance flight.

-Meanwhile, USGS said in this morning’s update that only a small amount of incandescence was visible from the fissure 8 cone for a brief period overnight.
+Meanwhile, USGS said in Thursday morning’s update that only a small amount of incandescence was visible from the fissure 8 cone for a brief period overnight.

 Sulfur dioxide emission rates at the summit, Puu Oo and LERZ combined remain lower than at any time since late 2007.